-12-1.
-Introduction.
 This section of the manual is divided into two parts.
-The first part consists of the information necessary to perform an operational check of the Piper Automatic Locator Transmitter along with the appropriate removal and installation instructions to facilitate battery replacement.
+The first part consists of the information necessary to perform an operational check of the Piper Automatic Locator Transmitter along with the appropriate removal and installation instruction to facilitate battery replacement.
 The second part consists of wiring diagrams of the various configurations of avionics equipment installations.